cloudtrax/docs/captive_portal/authentication/http/README.md

 `ipv4` | IPv4 address of the  device | may include
 `session` |a string unique to this node identifying the session | may include

-NOTE: Entries in "code block" format ` like this ` are literals and to be entered exactly as shown.

 ##### Login Response parameters #####

 param-name | param-value | requirement